-Our most advanced product candidate, nirogacestat, is an oral, small molecule gamma secretase inhibitor, or GSI, initially in development for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
+Our most advanced product candidate, nirogacestat, is an oral, small molecule gamma secretase inhibitor ("GSI") initially in development for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration ("FDA").
 We believe nirogacestat may address the significant limitations associated with existing treatment options and has the potential to become the first therapy approved by the FDA for both newly diagnosed and previously treated desmoid tumors.
-Since we licensed nirogacestat from Pfizer Inc., or Pfizer, in August 2017, the FDA granted nirogacestat Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for this indication, and in September 2019, the European Commission granted nirogacestat Orphan Drug Designation for the treatment of soft tissue sarcoma.
+Since we licensed nirogacestat from Pfizer Inc. ("Pfizer") in August 2017, the FDA has granted us Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for this indication, and the European Commission granted Orphan Drug Designation for the treatment of soft tissue sarcoma.
 In May 2019, we announced the initiation of the DeFi trial, a potentially registrational Phase 3 clinical trial of nirogacestat for patients with desmoid tumors.
 We expect to provide an update on the DeFi trial in the second half of 2020 ahead of an anticipated top-line data readout in the second or third quarter of 2021.

-Our second product candidate is mirdametinib, an oral, small molecule MEK inhibitor initially in development for the treatment of neurofibromatosis type 1-associated plexiform neurofibromas, or NF1-PN, a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and that most often manifests in children.
+Our second product candidate is mirdametinib, an oral, small molecule MEK inhibitor initially in development for the treatment of neurofibromatosis type 1-associated plexiform neurofibromas ("NF1-PN"), a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and that most often manifests in children.
 We believe that mirdametinib has the potential to offer a best-in-class profile in order to enable the long-term treatment required for this patient population, as compared to other MEK inhibitors.
 As with nirogacestat, we licensed mirdametinib from Pfizer in August 2017; since then, the FDA has granted mirdametinib both Orphan Drug Designation and Fast Track Designation for NF1-PN, and the European Commission has granted mirdametinib Orphan Drug Designation for NF1.
-In the fourth quarter of 2019, we commenced the ReNeu trial, a potentially registrational Phase 2b clinical trial of mirdametinib for patients with NF1-PN.
+In October 2019, we announced the initiation of the ReNeu trial, a potentially registrational Phase 2b clinical trial of mirdametinib for patients with NF1-PN.
 We expect to provide an update on the ReNeu trial between the fourth quarter of 2020 and the first quarter of 2021.